m3data/collective-futurecrafting/_origins/index.md

 %}
 <!-- Submission Section Start -->
 {% include content-pod.html
-  theme="olive-sky"
+  theme="olive-gold"
-  content="<h2>From Seed to Radicle</h2>
+  content="<h2>From seed to radicle</h2>
-  <p>After that submission, something shifted.
+  <p>After that submission, it was crickets from our Government.
+Which is pretty standard for consultations that are usually nothing more than token gestures to civic engagement.
+But in the months that followed something deeper shifted.
 The idea would arise every Futurecrafting Friday in the fertile ground of the Noosphere.
 Whispers were shared with other Earthians - community leaders, elders, young activists, everyday people who felt the same pull toward a different way of doing things.</p>

-  <p>They all said pretty much the same thing: 'This feels like something we've been missing.
-Something we used to know.
-How do I learn more and get involved?'</p>

   <p>And so here we are.
 Not with all the answers, but with an invitation to remember what we've forgotten and imagine what we might become.
 To sit in circles again.
 To listen to the whispers.
 To craft futures worthy of our children's great great grandchildren.</p>"
 %}